nepenth/knowledge-base/README.md

 ### Debugging <a name="debugging"></a>
-The 'Debugging' category provides essential techniques and best practices for identifying, isolating, and resolving software defects efficiently, ensuring robust and reliable applications.

-Subcategory: Debugging Best Practices - Strategies and methods to enhance debugging processes, such as effective logging, code reviews, and automated testing.

-(Word count: 200 characters)
+"Debugging is a critical process in software development, focusing on identifying and resolving issues within codebases.
+This category provides best practices and tools for efficient debugging across various platforms and languages."
 *Subcategories: Debugging Best Practices*
 *Items: 1*